Marcel Kunz: Club

 Kunz won his second title in Basel's 1968–69 season.
-Basel finished the championship just one point clear of second placed Lausanne Sports.
-Basel won 13 of the 26 games, drawing ten, losing three times, they scored 48 goals conceding 28.
+Basel finished the championship just one point clear of second placed Lausanne-Sports.
+Basel won 13 of the 26 games, drawing ten, losing three times, they scored 48 goals conceding 28 and Kunz held a clean sheet on seven times in 18 outings.
 Kunz won the championship with Basel for the third time season 1969–70.
-The team again finished one point clear of Lausanne Sports who ended in second position.
-Basel won 15 of the 26 games, drawing seven, losing four times, they scored 59 goals conceding 23.
+The team again finished one point clear of Lausanne-Sports who ended in second position.
+Basel won 15 of the 26 games, drawing seven, losing four times, they scored 59 goals conceding 23 and Kunz held a clean sheet 10 times in his 26 appearances.
 In 1971–72 Kunz won the championship for the fourth time.
 Basel ended the season four points ahead of Zürich.
-Of the 26 league games Basel won 18, drawing seven, losing just once, scoring 66 goals conceding 28.
+Of the 26 league games Basel won 18, drawing seven, losing just once, scoring 66 goals conceding 28 and Kunz held a clean sheet on eight occasions.
 Kunz won the Swiss championship title for the fifth time in the 1972–73 Nationalliga A season.
 Basel won the championship four points ahead of Grasshopper Club.
 Basel won 17 of their 26 league games, drew five and lost four.
 They scored a total of 57 goals conceding 30.
+Kunz held a clean sheet six times in his 18 outings.

-Kunz won the Swiss Cup for the second time in the 1974–75 season as Basel beat Winterthur 2–1 after extra time.
-He played a total of 283 matches for Basel, including championship, Swiss Cup, Fairs Cup, UEFA Cup and European Cup.
+The 1972 Swiss League Cup was the inaugural Swiss League Cup competition.
+It was played in the summer of 1972 as a pre-season tournament to the 1972–73 Swiss football season.
+Basel beat Servette 8–0, Lausanne Sports 2–1 aet and Sion 6–1 to reach the final.
+This was won by Basel who defeated FC Winterthur 4–1 in the final which took place on 11 November 1972 at the Letzigrund in Zürich.
+Ottmar Hitzfeld scored a hattrick in the final.
+A further curious fact to this final is that Kunz stood between the posts for the first half and Jean-Paul Laufenburger was goalie for the second half.

-After his career with FC Basel Kunz played another year by Nordstern Basel in the Nationalliga B.
+In addition to the five championship titles that he won, there were five cup finals in which Kunz was number 1 goalie in the FCB team.
+In his first cup final participation, mentioned above, against Lausanne-Sports and in his last in 1975, as Basel beat Winterthur 2–1 after extra time, he was part of the winning team.
+However, in between there were the three cup final defeats against FCZ, in all of which, Kunz suffered.